 A Closer Look at Lice Bites and Rashes with Pictures

-This article takes a meticulous look at these bites and rashes (feel free to click a hyperlink):
+This article takes a meticulous look at these specific bites and rashes (feel free to click a hyperlink):

 Lice are bugs that range from being microscopic at birth to about the size of a sesame seed as adults.
 Lice require a human host as they need to feed on human blood frequently.
 There are three types of lice that live on humans: head lice, body lice, and pubic lice.